teusH/MySense/MyDatacollector/README.md

 It is possible to configure each module with a different priority level.

 ## upgrading DB
-MyDatacollector is dependent on meta information and measurment data tables.
+MyDatacollector is dependent on meta information and measurement data tables.
 These tables have had some changes in supported tables fields/columns.
 To update the elder DB please use the bash update script.